g0morra/wp-file-upload/readme.txt

 7. A screenshot of the file browser.

 == Changelog ==

+= 2.7.4 =
+* added Serbian translation thanks to Andrijana Nikolic from http://webhostinggeeks.com/
+* bug fix with %blogid%, %pageid% and %pagetitle% that where not implemented in notification emails
+* in single button operation selected files are removed in case that a subfolder has not been previously selected or a required user field has not been populated
+* bug fixed in single file operation that allowed selection of multiple files through drag-and-drop
+* bug fixed with files over 1MB that got corrupted when maintaining files with same filename
+* dummy (test) Shortcode Composer button removed from the plugin's Settings as it is no longer useful
+* added support for empty (zero size) files
+* many code optimizations and security enhancements
+* fixed javascript errors in IE8 that were breaking upload operation
+* code improvements to avoid display of session warnings
+* added %username% in redirect link
+* added option in plugin's Settings in Dashboard to select alternative POST Upload method, in order to resolve errors like "http:// wrapper is disabled in the server configuration by allow_url_fopen" or "Call to undefined function curl_init()"
+* added filter action wfu_after_upload, where the admin can define additional javascript code to be executed on user's browser after each file is finished

 = 2.7.3 =
 * important bug fix in Pro version